 The pandemic has added a lot of stress to our family.
 Although we are fully vaccinated, we are still very cautious about following the safety protocols.
 These include wearing a mask in public, washing our hands, and staying six feet apart from others.
 Even still, we are concerned as my father lost two of his good friends to the virus.
 And our neighbour now has heart damage as a result of contracting the virus.

 To read more, I’ve written a blog about the pandemic named, Finding solace during the pandemic.

 2a.
 And did you come up with a way to get around it?

-In addition to the pandemic, my anxiety rises every time I have a new ache or pain.
-Especially since my prostate cancer diagnosis.
+In addition to the pandemic, my anxiety rises every time I have a new ache or pain, especially since my prostate cancer diagnosis.
 About a month ago, I woke up with redness and pain in my right breast.
 I saw my doctor right away.
 So far, I’ve had antibiotics, a mammogram, and an ultrasound.
-The antibiotics helped with the redness, but not the pain.
-The mammogram was normal, and the ultrasound identified a small abscess that’s most likely an infection.
+The antibiotics helped with the redness but not the pain.
+The mammogram was normal, and the ultrasound identified a small abscess that was most likely an infection.
 The good news is the redness is now gone, and the pain has improved.
 So hopefully, the pain will disappear soon.

 The other issue is I developed a lump in my groin area that I thought might be a hernia.
 I’ve been playing the video game Mario Golf rather aggressively with my son.
-After an examination, my doctor ordered an ultrasound as she’s not sure it’s a hernia.
+After an examination, my doctor ordered an ultrasound as she was unsure it was a hernia.
 I’m scheduled for the ultrasound later this month.